Speed Camera Controls in France

 To date they have been trialled in the regions of Brittany, Normandy, Centre-Val-de-Loire and the Pay de la Loire, but this year they will also be rolled out in Grand-Est, Bourgogne-Franche-Comté, Hauts-de-France and Nouvelle-Aquitaine.

-As a result of Brexit, drivers in France on UK plates no longer face conviction for speeding if caught by a speed camera, as there is no longer an exchange of information agreement in place between the two countries.
+As a result of Brexit, drivers in France on UK plates no longer face conviction for speeding if caught by a speed camera, as there is no exchange of information agreement in place between the two countries.
 However, even whilst in Europe there were problems with the enforcement of the cross-border rules, as we set out in our article Cross-Border Fines on Driving Offences.